SagaeHaruki/Discord-Bot-JS/README.md

-### 🔨 Discord-bot Sample
+### 🔨 Discord JS Bot :
+Discord bot using JavaScript
 ---
-Discord Bot v14.0.x

-Custom Discord bot, Currently being updated to v14.13.0 from v14.0.x Only the source code is being provided as the users can customize all the packages needed Database is currently being created atm, stay tuned
+<h1>Dev's Note:</h1>

+- Please note that the node modules are not included in the package, you'll have to install it manually
+- Proceed to (This link)[https://github.com/SagaeHaruki/Discord-Bot-JS/blob/main/package-lock.json]

+<h1>About the bot</h1>

+- This bot is only for educational and fun, not intented to be used as a Advertiser or Spammer bots
+- Currently using DJS V 14.6.x
-- [Oct.
-13, 2023]
+-
-- Will create a new one but in latest version of Djs sometime in the future, just need to finished the C# version before year ends
-- CHECK IT OUT HERE : https://github.com/SagaeHaruki/HayaseBot